Lazerx2reem/Wellmind_AI/README.md

 ## 📝 Notes

 - Currently using a temporary user ID (`demo_user_1`) for testing
-- Firebase Authentication will be implemented in Sprint 2
+- Firebase Authentication will be implemented in Sprint 4
 - The app will show a warning banner if Firebase is not configured
 - All data is stored in Firestore with proper timestamps
+- AI Coach requires Firebase Functions to be deployed and OpenAI API key configured
+- See `FUNCTIONS_SETUP.md` for Firebase Functions setup instructions

-## 🚧 Next Steps (Sprint 2)
+## 🚧 Next Steps (Sprint 3)

-1. Build AI coach chat interface
+1. Build trend visualization dashboard
-2. Integrate GPT-4 API via Firebase Functions
-3. Test AI chat responses
-4. Connect AI recommendations to user data
+2. Add charts and graphs for wellness data
+3. Implement weekly/monthly summaries
+4. Create insights and pattern recognition

 ## 📚 Tech Stack